 All Souls Clergy

-Father James Arcadi serves as an assisting priest at All Souls.
+Father James Arcadi serves as the Presiding Priest at All Souls.
 His “day job” is teaching theology at Trinity Evangelical Divinity School, and he tries to do some writing at the intersection of theology, biblical studies, and philosophy.
 James and his wife, Alli, have three kids (Dominic, Clare, and Simeon) and a dog (Bean).
 As a native Californian who spent a decade in Boston, he is still getting used to the lack of salt in that big body of water to the east of Wheaton.